Zionme/alx-higher_level_programming/0x07-python-test_driven_development/README.md

-a function that adds 2 integers
+ a function that divides all elements of a matrix.